afeld/python-public-policy/syllabus.md

 - [The Discussions]({{discussions_url}})
   - When starting a new Conversation, please use a descriptive Title to make them easier to navigate
   - Suggest checking your [notifications settings]({{lms_notification_settings_url}}) to make sure you see conversations that come through

-The following don't count towards the Between-Class Participation score:
+- Email

+A student's overall Between-Class Participation score is calculated based on some form of participation every week.
+The following don't count:

 - In-class participation, due to:
   - The difficuly of tracking participation live
   - Some students being more shy
 - Homework revisions
 - Communications about grades or other administrivia

-A student's overall Between-Class Participation score is calculated based on some form of participation every week.

 ### Letter Grades